SeaDve/Breathing/README.md

 You can also check out other third-party packages on [Repology](https://repology.org/project/breathing/versions).

 ## 🙌 Help translate Breathing
 You can help Breathing translate into your native language.
-If you found any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/projects/seadve/breathing/) platform.
+If you find any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/projects/seadve/breathing/) platform.

 ## ☕ Support me and the project